RustFestEU/rustfest-soon/apply.md

 ####  Application Process

-We have fifteen presentations slots available.
-Ten slots will be filled prior, the other five can only be claimed during the event.
-Please use the following form to let us know about your interest in presenting.
-We will assign the first five slots among all presentations filed _before September 5th_, the second five will be picked from all presentations send in _before September 12th_.
-Projects will be announced on the website and you'll receive an email in either case.

-_In both cases projects which have more of the prior mentioned encouraged criteria will be preferred_.
+We have fifteen presentations slots available. **The first ten slots have been filled prior, the other five will be given out at the event**:

 The third batch of five slots can only be claimed at the event itself.
 There will be a way to register your presentation at the beginning of the event.
 Prior mentioned criteria still apply.
 Slots are assigned first come, first serve.

-####  Application form

-<iframe src="https://docs.google.com/forms/d/10XqHLtG3xzAiTrFJbSf9_VLEOGRMV5GWNXV2i0J1zpc/viewform?embedded=true" width="760" height="1400" frameborder="0" marginheight="0" marginwidth="0">Wird geladen...</iframe>
+So, if you didn't make it yet and want to present your team, show up early and secure your seat!

 <img class="img-responsive feature-image" src="{{ site.baseurl }}/img/posts/cod.jpg" style="display:none">